Renderings from Cortex to Tower Grove Connector (2019)

 This vital connection is one of the busiest bike routes in the region and these safety upgrades will create dedicated, protected space for people who bike, and can hopefully be a template for future projects.

-The next step for this funding is a final vote from the East-West Gateway board this August.
+The next step for the project is a professional engineering study to design specific intersection, route details.
 This is a long, slow process but thank you for your dedication and support!

 CORTEX TO TOWER GROVE CONNECTOR